How to access your records

 You will not be allowed access to your records if:

-- healthcare professionals believe that information in the records is likely to cause serious harm to you or another person
+- healthcare professionals believe that information in the records is likely to cause serious harm or distress to you or another person

 - details about third parties are included in the records - these may be removed